imitelis/Birth_Query_Network/USERGUIDE.md

 # Birth Query Network: Userguide

-Dear user, thank you so much for trusting our Google cloud data and for selecting us!
+Dear user, thank you so much for trusting our Google cloud data and selecting us!

 After finishing this small guide, you are going to be capable to run the product in your own machine and use it locally (for having it deployed in the cloud, you would have to contact us for details and pricing :-) )